 Do not grow weary.
 Do not grow skeptical.
 Do not grow cynical.
 Do not grow bitter.
 Do not succumb to despair, to selfishness, to greed.

-No, like the saints who’ve gone before us, I urge you to once again choose faith.
+No, like the saints who’ve gone before us, we must once again choose faith.
 Choose audacious faith.
-And then go from this place – not weary or despairing – but energized by the life-giving Spirit of Jesus to plant that audacious faith everywhere you go.
+And then go – not weary or despairing – but energized by the life-giving Spirit of Jesus to plant that audacious faith everywhere you go.
 Plant hope.
 Plant justice.
 Plant reconciliation.
 Plant forgiveness.
 Plant mercy.
 Plant grace.
 Plant truth.
 Plant love.

 For in the power of God’s time we will reap a harvest – a harvest of righteousness and justice – if we do not give up.